Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 • Increased water bills

 DIY fix: Test your water pressure with an inexpensive gauge.
-If it's above 60–80 PSI, have a plumber install or adjust a pressure-reducing valve (PRV).
+Under the 2021 International Plumbing Code, where water pressure within a building exceeds 80 psi, a pressure-reducing valve or regulator is required.
+If yours is above that threshold, have a plumber install or adjust a PRV.
 This single fix can resolve humming, whistling, and even water hammer all at once.
+Learn more about how to fix low water pressure before you call.

 If you hear a knocking or clicking sound specifically when running hot water, and it continues for a few minutes after you turn the tap off, thermal expansion is likely the culprit.

-Knocking can also come from loose pipe fasteners — brackets that have vibrated loose over time allow pipes to knock against wall studs or floor joists whenever water flows through them.
+Knocking can also come from loose pipe fasteners.
+If your pipes rattle or shake when water flows, they may not be properly secured, and loose pipes can move against walls, floors, or other surfaces, creating noticeable noise.
+Brackets that have vibrated loose over time allow pipes to knock against wall studs or floor joists whenever water flows through them.

-DIY fix: For thermal expansion noise, wrap pipes passing through tight openings with foam pipe insulation — this provides just enough cushion to prevent the rubbing.
-For loose pipes, secure them with padded pipe clamps.
-Check that any pipe passing through a wall or floor has a foam-filled sleeve around it to allow for movement.
+DIY fix: For thermal expansion noise, wrap pipes passing through tight openings with foam pipe insulation to provide just enough cushion to prevent the rubbing.
+Lowering your water heater temperature a few degrees can also reduce expansion-related noise.
+For loose pipes, secure them with padded pipe clamps and fill wall or floor penetrations with expanding foam so the pipe can move without tapping against framing.

 Trusted by Thousands